Jujhaar/stripe-card-payment-example/README.md

+## TODO
+update to how to test this

 # Accept a Card Payment

 Build a simple checkout form to collect card details.
 Included are some basic build and run scripts you can use to start up the application.